 To better serve clients by avoiding the conflict of interest inherent in every other law firm, Mr. Morris founded The Morris Law Firm as an association of attorneys, and that model has been continued with Morris & Stone.
 Under this approach, no attorneys are on salary.
 Instead, any attorney that works on a case is paid on a strict hourly basis.
 Since the attorneys are not paid any salary, there is no pressure for them to bill any minimum number of hours.
 The attorneys can work as few hours as they choose, controlled only by the dictates of their case loads.
 Also, the number of attorneys assigned to a case is kept to a minimum so everyone maintains "the big picture."
 As a direct result, there is a cohesive case strategy from day one.

 If special expertise in a field is required or if additional attorneys are needed for an exceptionally large matter, additional attorneys are associated with the firm on an "of counsel" basis.
 Again, these attorneys do not add any overhead to the firm that must be recovered through billing, but they add to the depth of Morris & Stone, allowing it to respond to any legal contingency.
 In this way, Morris & Stone can never become overwhelmed by a large firm that is attempting to engage in "scorched earth" tactics.
 This combination of big firm depth with small firm overhead has permitted Morris & Stone to deliver the highest quality legal services, usually at a fraction of the cost of a "traditional" firm.
-This approach to litigation has worked so well that our clients now retain us to oversee their out-of-state matters.
 Legal costs are also reduced through the cutting-edge office automation employed by Morris & Stone, permitting the attorneys and staff to prepare in a matter of minutes some documents that would take other firms hours to complete.

 Recently, after observing the manner in which Morris & Stone handled a matter before him, Orange County Superior Court Judge Robert J. Polis (Ret.) felt compelled to write in his decision: